 When I talk to parents about too-early wake-up times, one of the first questions I ask them is this: “What time is your baby waking up?”

-Most babies are going to wake up between about 6-7 AM and that’s a totally realistic and normal expectation.
+Most babies are going to wake up between about 6 to 7 AM and that’s a totally realistic and normal expectation.

 So if you’re hoping to get your baby to sleep past 6-7 AM, know that it may not happen.
 There are certainly those babies who prefer sleeping in and staying up late, that’s true!
 Just as there are adults who prefer that schedule – and their natural sleep-wake cycles support it.